 Update 1 (10/16/2021):

-Update 2 (11/5/2021): About a week after I reported the break to Eight Sleep, they sent me an all new mattress, active grid, and pod (I don’t know why they sent the pod — the pod was fine.
-I told them that and they seemed like they either sent it on accident or didn’t have a way of unbundling the Pod from the Grid — they arrive attached together).
+About a week after I reported the break to Eight Sleep, they sent me an all-new mattress, active grid, and pod (I don’t know why they sent the pod — the pod was fine.
+I told them that, and they seemed like they either accidentally sent it or didn’t have a way of unbundling the Pod from the Grid — they arrive attached).
 Now we wait to see if it happens again in six months.

 Leave a Reply